everurstruly/everurstruly/README.md

 <!--
 ### 🎭 Fun Facts & Ice Breakers
+Would you rather refactor code all day or write documentation all day?

 - **Movie Buff:** I’m a fan of classic and romantic films like *Friends with Benefits* and *How I Met Your Mother.* What’s your favorite movie?
 - **Hobbyist Developer:** I love working on personal projects and tackling new coding challenges.
 Have any interesting projects or challenges to share?